sparshsah/foggy-demo/demo/ml/musings.md

 ## Industrial Automation

-You could perform RL on a POMDP (partially-observable MDP, wherein you get to observe only noisy measurements/estimates of the true current state) on a digital twin to impose MPC (model-predictive control) on PID (proportional-integral-derivative) controllers.
+You could perform RL on a POMDP (partially-observable MDP, wherein you get to observe only noisy measurements/estimates of the latent true current state) on a digital twin to impose MPC (model-predictive control) on PID (proportional-integral-derivative) controllers.

 For example, pretend you're trying to run a nuclear power plant.
 The tradeoff boils down to balancing safety, product yield/quality, and cost.